How Does Medicare Work? The Lowdown

 Selecting a Part C plan can provide you with additional coverage for little or no cost.

 But it will take considerably more time and effort to research these plans.
-And that will have to be done annually.
-If and when you need to shop for insurance, websites like eHealth are useful tools in your search.
+And you’ll have to do that annually.

 Medicare Part D